-The count of open jobs was 11 million a year ago in July 2022.
-The count of total job openings will continue to fall in 2023 as the labor market softens and the unemployment rises.
-From a monetary policy perspective, ideally the count of open, unfilled positions slows to the 8 million range in the coming months as the Fed's actions cool inflation.
-The economy is approaching that level according to this new data release.
+The count of open, unfilled jobs for the overall economy declined again in February, falling to 9.9 million, after an 11.2 million reading in December, which was the highest level since July, and 10.6 million in January.
+The count of total job openings should fall in 2023 as the labor market softens and unemployment rises.
+From an inflation perspective, ideally the count of open, unfilled positions slows to the 8 million range in the coming quarters as the Fed's actions cool inflation.

 While higher interest rates are having an impact on the demand-side of the economy, the ultimate solution for the labor shortage will not be found by slowing worker demand, but by recruiting, training and retaining skilled workers.
-This is where the risk of a monetary policy mistake can be found.
-Good news for the labor market does not automatically imply bad news for inflation.

-The construction labor market continued to cool in July.
-The count of open construction jobs decreased to 363,000.
-This estimate comes after a data series high of 488,000 in December 2022.

-The overall trend is one of cooling for open construction sector jobs as the housing market slows and backlog is reduced, with a notable uptick in month-to-month volatility since late last year.
+The construction labor market saw a rebound for job openings in February after a sharp (and odd from a data perspective) decline in January.
+The count of open construction jobs increased from a revised reading of 283,000 in January to 412,000 in February.
+This came after a data series high of 488,000 in December 2022.
+The January data point appears to be an outlier, but the overall trend is one of cooling for open construction sector jobs as the housing market slows and backlog is reduced.

-The construction job openings rate ticked down to 4.4% in July.
-The recent trend of these estimates points to the construction labor market having peaked in 2022 and is now entering a stop-start cooling stage as the housing market adjusts to higher interest rates.
+The construction job openings rate decreased to 4.9% in February after a 5.8% data series high in December 2022 (and an outlier reading of 3.5% in January).
+The combination of these estimates points to the construction labor market having peaked in 2022 and is now entering a cooling stage as the housing market weakens.

-Despite additional weakening that will occur in the second half of 2023, the housing market remains underbuilt and requires additional labor, lots and lumber and building materials to add inventory.
-Hiring in the construction sector ticked up to 4.8% in July after a 4.7% reading in June.
+Despite the weakening that will occur in 2023, the housing market remains underbuilt and requires additional labor, lots and lumber and building materials to add inventory.
+Hiring in the construction sector ticked down to a still solid 4.7% rate in February.
 The post-virus peak rate of hiring occurred in May 2020 (10.4%) as a post-covid rebound took hold in home building and remodeling.

-Construction sector layoffs increased to 1.8% in July.
+Construction sector layoffs edged up to a 2.2% rate in February.
 In April 2020, the layoff rate was 10.8%.
-Since that time, the sector layoff rate has been below 3%, with the exception of February 2021 due to weather effects and March 2023 due to some market churn.
+Since that time, the sector layoff rate has been below 3%, with the exception of February 2021 due to weather effects.
+The layoff rate increasing above 3% in March matches the recent trend for a weakening of construction job openings.